Magicplan

-Magicplan is a mobile application developed by Sensopia Inc. The app enables users to create 2D and 3D floor plans in real time by using the camera of a smartphone or tablet alongside augmented reality (AR) technology.
-Magicplan is currently available for iOS and Android devices and has been used by professionals in various industries, such as architecture, real estate, and home improvement.
+magicplan is a mobile application developed by Sensopia Inc. that allows users to create 2D and 3D floor plans, capture field documentation, and produce scopes, reports and estimates using smartphone or tablet alongside artificial intelligence.

+The app is used in industries such as restoration, insurance, inspection, construction, real estate, and facilities management for space measurement, documentation, scoping and cost estimation.
+Magicplan is available on iOS and Android devices.

 History

-Magicplan was founded and developed in 2011 by Sensopia Inc in Montreal, Canada.
+Magicplan was founded and developed by Pierre Pontevia and Pierre Gaubil in 2011, via their software firm, Sensopia Inc., in Montreal, Canada.
+The firm expanded to San Francisco the following year.
 In 2016, Sensopia merged with B&O, a German company conglomerate in the housing sector.
-Since then, Magicplan holds offices in Montreal and Munich.
-The first version of Magicplan was launched in 2011 for iOS devices, and the Android version followed in 2013.
-The app gained widespread recognition and was included in Apple's 2017 Best Apps of the Year list.
+Since then, magicplan holds offices in Montreal and Munich.
+The first version of magicplan was launched in 2011 for iOS devices, and the Android version followed in 2013.
+The app gained widespread recognition and dozens of millions of users and was included in Apple's 2012 and 2017 Best Apps of the Year list.

 Features

-Magicplan combines AR technology, through Apple's ARKit with deep learning.
+magicplan combines artificial intelligence and AR technology, through Apple's ARKit with deep learning.
 Users can capture room dimensions, add objects such as furniture and appliances, and annotate the plan with additional information.

 The app includes various features, including: